hasuq33/namaste_node_tinder/appList.md

 - Add Navbar Component IN it
 - Create a BrowserRouter and > Routes > Route=/ Body > RouteChildren
 - Create the Outlet in Body Component and Footer
+- Create a Login Page
+- Install Axios
+- CORS - install cors in backend => add middleware to with configuration: with origin and credentials
+- Whenever you are making api calls so pass axios => {withCredentials:true }

 Body:
     NavBar